 - Check – Check for loose components

 - Check – Lights working Ok?

-These are all serious problems that will require effort and money to fix, but the good news is they are easily prevented, and it won’t cost a packet either.
+These are all serious problems that will require effort and money to fix, but the good news is they are easily prevented, and they won’t cost a packet either.

 Fuel System Contamination

 The next issue with ethanol – it doesn’t store very well in open fuel systems.
-Cars and trucks have closed fuel systems and so doesn’t present an issue.
-Small engines have open systems and this causes the gas to go stale.
-When the gas goes off it leaves a residue inside the carburetor which clogs it.
+Cars and trucks have closed fuel systems and so don’t present an issue.
+Small engines have open systems, and this causes the gas to go stale.
+When the gas goes off, it leaves a residue inside the carburetor, which clogs it.

 Removal and cleaning usually do the trick, but on lots of occasions, I’ve had to replace the carburetor.
-There’s a solution for both these issues, it’s called a gas stabilizer.
-It’s an additive for the fuel, when mixed and added to the gas tank it will protect from carb contamination and the corrosive effects of ethanol.
+There’s a solution for preventing both of these issues; it’s called a gas stabilizer.
+It’s an additive for the fuel; when mixed and added to the gas tank, it will protect from carb contamination and the corrosive effects of ethanol.

 Check out the “Carburetor cleaning videos” here, they cover mower engines, but their carbs are identical.